J-Wachs/BlazorQGRowClassWA/README.md

-# Blaxor QuickGrid RowClass Workaround
+# Blazor QuickGrid RowClass Workaround

 In .NET 10, the Blazor QuickGrid component will have support for setting the CSS class dynamically for row.